nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Filtering internship applications by status: `/filter`

-Filters internship applications with specified status.
+Filters through all the existing internship applications with specified status.
+Using /filter after /find resets the search and are not stackable.

 Format: `/filter STATUS`